You can register to vote and vote if you are:

-In 2011, the Legislature passed and the Governor signed the Criminal Justice Realignment Act (CJRA).
+In 2011, the Legislature passed and the Governor signed the Criminal Justice Realignment Act (Realignment).
 Under Penal Code section 1170(h), low-level felons are sentenced to county jail and/or supervision by the county probation department instead of state prison.
-CJRA has caused some confusion about voting rights among people who have criminal convictions.
-Below states who is eligible and who is not eligible to register to vote in California.
+Realignment has caused some confusion about voting rights among people who have criminal convictions.
+The chart above provides an explanation of who is eligible and who is not eligible to register to vote in California.

-You may request a voter registration form from the Secretary of State or your county elections office.
-You may also apply to register to vote on the Secretary of State's website.
-Your voter registration application must be received or postmarked at least fifteen (15) days before election day to be eligible to vote in that election.
-Voter registration forms and voting materials are available in English, Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai, and Vietnamese.
-If you are in jail, you are entitled to receive a voter registration form if you are eligible to vote.
-See below for state and local elections office contact information.
+You may request a voter registration card from the Secretary of State or your county elections office.
+You may also apply to register to vote on the Secretary of State’s website RegisterToVote.ca.gov.
+Your voter registration application must be received or postmarked at least fifteen (15) days before Election Day to be eligible to vote in that election.
+Voter registration cards and voting materials are available in English, Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai, and Vietnamese.
+If you are in jail, you are entitled to receive a voter registration card if you are eligible to vote.
+See the attached list for state and local elections office contact information.

 If you requested a vote-by-mail ballot but are released from custody before you receive your ballot, you can still vote.
 Just go to the polling place for your home address or any polling place in the county where you are registered and vote a provisional ballot.

-If you change your name, home address, mailing address, or party preference you must complete a new voter registration form.
+If you change your name, home address, mailing address, or party preference, you must complete a new voter registration card.

 For more information contact your county elections office or the California Secretary of State: